Easy steps to planning a Christening celebration party

 How to Plan a Christening Celebration Party

 Step 1: Create a guest list which includes the important people you hope will attend.
-This may include immediate and extended family, close friends, members from your church congregation and church leaders you may wish to invite to participate in both the ceremony and after party.
+This may include immediate and extended family, close friends, members from your church congregation.
+You might also include church leaders to participate in both the ceremony and after party.

 Step 2: Select and send out a specially purchased or prepared invitation about a month to two months before the baptism (even earlier if guests will be traveling far).
 You may want to include a photograph of the guest of honor and any special details about the day.